-- B1.1 CCS certification applies to all supply chain sites that own or take physical possession of the claimed material up to and including the brand of the final product, except as indicated below (B1.2) - B1.2 Traders, who do not take physical possession of products, are not required to be certified if all of the following conditions are met: - B1.2.1 The trader is not a brand: - B1.2.2 The trader's supplier(s) for claimed materials is/are certified to the Standard: - B1.2.3 The trader is identified on the transaction certificate: - B1.2.4 Records are provided to the certification body of the trader's supplier sufficient to track the sale of the certified material to the trader's customer; - B1.2.5 There is no change in the certified or total volume; and - B1.2.6 The certified material is shipped directly from the trader's supplier to the trader's customer (i.e. no outsourcing is done by the trader). - B1.3 Traders shall become certified in order to sell claimed material if they do not meet the conditions from B1.2.
+- B1.2 Traders, who do not take physical possession of products, are not required to be certified if all of the following conditions are met: - B1.2.1 The trader is not a brand; - B1.2.2 The trader's supplier(s) for claimed materials is/are certified to the Standard; - B1.2.3 The trader is identified on the transaction certificate: - B1.2.4 Records are provided to the certification body of the trader's supplier sufficient to track the sale of the certified material to the trader's customer; - B1.2.5 There is no change in the certified or total volume; and - B1.2.6 The certified material is shipped directly from the trader's supplier to the trader's customer (i.e. no outsourcing is done by the trader). - B1.3 Traders shall become certified in order to sell claimed material if they do not meet the conditions from B1.2.
 The trader may also choose to become certified.
-In this case, all audits may be conducted remotely at the certification body's discretion. - B1.4 Distributors are not required to be certified if they are handling final products on behalf of a brand (including brand-owned and outsourced locations).
-See E3 for further details. - B1.5 Retailers are not required to be certified unless they are brands or are conducting processing which is not minor in nature.
+In this case, all audits shall be performed in accordance with the risk assessment described in D2.2 of the CCS-102 Certification Procedures. - B1.4 Distributors only handling final products on behalf of a certified brand (including brand-owned and outsourced locations) are not required to be certified.
+Per section E3, site audits may be required as part of the brand's certification.